wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Visual Studio Code #

-Microsoft's Visual Studio Code is slower to startup than Sublime Text.
-It's core engine is built using GitHub's Electron for multi-plantform (Mac, Windows, etc.) as open-source Monacle Editor at https://microsoft.github.io/monaco-editor.
+Microsoft's Visual Studio Code (VSCode)'s core engine is built using GitHub's Electron for multi-plantform (Mac, Windows, etc.) as open-source Monacle Editor at https://microsoft.github.io/monaco-editor.

+VSCode is slower to startup than Sublime Text.

-But VSCode's windowing is much more configurable, which has enabled many add-ons that has made it the most feature-rich and thus most preferred editor today.
+But VSCode's windowing is much more configurable, which has enabled many add-ons.
+This has made VSCode the most feature-rich and thus most preferred editor today.

+### Install

 1. Open a Mac Terminal
 1. Install the GUI program using Homebrew: